unknownArtist/knowledge-base-assistant-saqib/README.md

 ### Indexes and why they were chosen

-- Full-text search (FTS) on articles title + content (GIN)
+- Full-text search (FTS) on articles with metadata (GIN)
   - Index: `articles_fts_idx` on `to_tsvector('english', coalesce(title,'') || ' ' || coalesce(content,''))`
+  - Enhanced search: Dynamic FTS vector includes `title + content + author_name + category_name`
-  - Why: Enables fast, ranked full-text search over title and content (used by `/api/v1/search`).
+  - Why: Enables fast, ranked full-text search over article content AND metadata (author names, categories).
+This allows users to search for "Bob Smith" and find all articles by that author, not just articles containing those words in the content.
 GIN is optimized for inverted indexes and text search operators.

 - Trigram indexes for fuzzy matching of names (GIN with `pg_trgm`)
   - Indexes: `authors_name_trgm_idx`, `categories_name_trgm_idx`, `tags_name_trgm_idx`